Therapy for

 My clients have struggles like you do.

 Despite being smart, ambitious, and having really amazing friends, life is hard.
-When they first come into therapy, my clients feel under-appreciated at work, frustrated by family life, and feel as if they don’t recognize themselves when they look in the mirror.
-Maybe they are even a tiny bit resentful.
+When they first come into therapy, my clients feel stressed out at work and frustrated by family life, and as if they don’t recognize themselves when they look in the mirror.
+Maybe they are even bit resentful.

 My clients are generally in charge of all of the household and family responsibilities, caring for children and parents, even though they also work full-time.
 Their minds are running a mile a minute, running through all of the items on their "to do" lists.
 They wake up at 3 am with a few more tasks to put on their list.
 By the time they get back to sleep, it's almost time to get up.
 They care about their partners but feel really let down and angry that they are are not fair, equal household partners.